 2.2.
 Single Sign-On

 Single sign-on (SSO) is a core feature of AM.
 Once you have set up AM, you protect as many applications in the network domain as you want.
 Simply install policy agents for the additional servers, and add policies for the resources served by the applications.
 Users can authenticate to start a session on any site in the domain and stay authenticated for all sites in the domain without needing to log in again (unless the session ends, or unless a policy requires stronger authentication.
-For details, see Section 1.9, "About Single Sign-On" in the Authentication and Single Sign-On Guide.
+For details, see "About Single Sign-On" in the Authentication and Single Sign-On Guide.

 Many organizations manage more than one domain.
 When you have multiple distinct domains in a single organization, cookies set in one domain are not returned to servers in another domain.
 In many organizations, sub-domains are controlled independently.
 These domains need to be protected from surreptitious takeovers like session cookie hijacking.
 AM's cross-domain single sign-on (CDSSO) provides a safe mechanism for your AM servers in one domain to work with policy agents from other domains, while allowing users to sign-on once across many domains without needing to reauthenticate.
 CDSSO allows users to sign on in one of your domains and not have to sign on again when they visit another of your domains.

 CDSSO works through cooperation between policy agents and the